Opinion: QAnon, conspiracy theories are no joke | DW | 04.02.2021

 A Konrad Adenauer Foundation study conducted from October 2019 to February 2020 found that around a third of Germans were open to conspiracy theories.
 Not counting children under 14, that's 24 million people.
 Other polls support this figure, and have found many links between QAnon supporters, COVID-19 deniers and right-wing extremists.

-A study conducted in Germany by Correctiv, which describes itself as a nonprofit investigative newsroom, concluded that Facebook and YouTube were the platforms on which the most false information was spread, with messaging services such as Telegram and WhatsApp not far behind.
-Researchers at the Massachusetts Institute of Technology found that it took six times longer to reach 1,500 people with real news than with fake news.
+A study conducted by Correctiv, which describes itself as a non-profit newsroom, concluded that Facebook and YouTube were the platforms on which the most false information was spread, with messaging services such as Telegram and WhatsApp not far behind.
+Researchers at the Massachusetts Institute of Technology (MIT) found that it took six times longer to reach 1,500 people with real news than with fake news.

 Social media platforms are in a predicament.
 On the one hand, they have tended to defend a very broad concept of free speech and tolerate content that amounts to fake news, profanity and insults.
 It was only in October 2020 that Facebook agreed to take down "content that denies or distorts the Holocaust."
-Holocaust denial has long been considered a crime in many countries.
+Holocaust denial is a crime in many countries.

-On the other hand, these platforms are beginning to admit that the rapid spread of fake news and hatred facilitated by their platforms poses a danger — as shown by the storming of the US Capitol last month.
+On the other hand, they are beginning to admit that the rapid spread of fake news and hatred facilitated by their platforms poses a danger, as shown by the storming of the US Capitol last month.

-But this isn't enough.
-Facebook and the rest must also be made liable for content such as fake news and hate speech posted on their platforms.
+But this is not enough.
+Two things have to happen now: Facebook and Co. also have to be made liable for content such as fake news and hate speech posted on their platforms.
 The European Commission has tried to address this with its Digital Services Act but faces the difficulty of navigating the thin line between curbing the spread of fake news and censorship.

-Not only that — media competence must also be taught more in schools.
-Young people are more likely to gain their information from social media than traditional news outlets, which need to develop formats better suited to reaching the "YouTube generation."
+And media competence must also be taught more in schools, as young people are more likely to gain their information from social media than traditional outlets.
+But those latter must also develop formats better suited to reaching the "YouTube generation."

-These are urgent, crucial changes.
-Conspiracy theories must be resisted because they harbor the potential to destroy democracies, as witnessed not so long ago in Washington.
+It is urgent and crucial that conspiracy theories are resisted because they harbor the potential to destroy democracies, as witnessed not so long ago in Washington.